 His wife, Mrs May Tam, says that her husband has always treasured his time at the University and is proud to be an HKU alumnus.
 He has been able to apply what he learnt during his studies and has enthusiastically contributed to society throughout his life.
 He hopes that future generations of students will be able to benefit from the their studies at HKU as he has, and is making a gift of HK$100 million to his alma mater to establish an Innovation Wing in support of the experiential learning activities of Engineering students.
 In recognition of Mr and Mrs Tam’s generous gift, the University has named the infrastructure the “Tam Wing Fan Innovation Wing”.

-Professor Peter Mathieson (second from right), Former President and Vice-Chancellor of The University of Hong Kong, and Professor Norman Tien (first from right), Dean of Engineering of The University of Hong Kong, receive a donation cheque of HK$100 million from Mrs May Tam (centre) and her team Mr Heman Hsuan (from left), Professor T.H.
-Tse, and Mr Edward Ho.
+Professor Peter Mathieson (second from right), Former President and Vice-Chancellor of the University of Hong Kong, and Professor Norman Tien (first from right), Dean of Engineering of The University of Hong Kong, received a donation cheque of HK$100 million from Mrs May Tam (centre) and her team Mr Heman Hsuan (from left), Professor T.H.
+Tse, and Mr Edward Ho in December 2017.

 The Tam Wing Fan Innovation Wing (Inno Wing) will serve as an iconic landmark of the Faculty of Engineering.
 Home of future cutting-edge research projects, the Inno Wing will provide an open environment to foster multidisciplinary innovation among students and teachers, enabling generations of students to gain comprehensive knowledge and a deep understanding of the latest discoveries and challenges in a wide range of emerging technologies.
 It will serve as a platform to engage the young generation in exploring the world, raising their creative and multidisciplinary abilities, and ensuring they acquire the practical hands-on experience they need to serve the community.